NGUYENMINHPHAT/PROJECT_OCR_PYTHON/README.md

 - TesseractOCR
 - EasyOCR
 - Noise Reduction
+- Preprocessing of images and conversion of images into text using Optical Character Recognition

 ## Experimental Results
 The image depicts the extracted information from invoice images in the experiment, utilizing the EasyOCR open-source OCR library.